frederic-perez/AmE-dictionary/data/idioms.md

 __red hot__ :two::hammer: _Now the market is red hot._
 __red pill__
 __reinvent (oneself)__ To create a new style or persona for oneself; to change one’s pursuits, career, way of life, etc. _If you’re feeling stuck in a rut with your job, maybe it’s time to reinvent yourself._
+__religious intolerance__ Intolerance of another’s religious beliefs or practices or lack thereof. _Religious intolerance waxed._
 __revamp<sup>1</sup>__ _v tr_ To renovate, refurnish, revise, etc.
 __revamp<sup>2</sup>__ _n_ An instance of renovation, refurnishing, etc.
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_